Latrell Mitchell: 2019

+South Sydney Rabbitohs

 2020

 In January, Mitchell's manager Matt Rose brokered a transfer for him from the Sydney Roosters to the South Sydney Rabbitohs on a one-year deal worth $600,000 with the club having the option of committing by 30 April to the 2021 season for a reported $800,000.

 In February, Mitchell played as fullback in the 2020 All Stars match at Cbus Super Stadium.

 Mitchell made his debut for South Sydney in round 1 of the 2020 NRL season against Cronulla-Sutherland.
-However, he was benched by coach Wayne Bennett after 55 minutes of play.
+However, he was benched by coach Wayne Bennett after fifty-five minutes of play.
 In round 5, Mitchell scored his first try for South Sydney when they defeated the Gold Coast Titans 32–12 at Western Sydney Stadium.
 In round 15, Mitchell scored two tries and kicked one goal in a 56–16 victory over Manly-Warringah at ANZ Stadium.
 In round 16, Mitchell was taken from the field with a hamstring injury during Souths 38–0 victory over Parramatta, and was later ruled out for the season.